 For instance, if you asked 100 people to spell psychological correctly, do you think every single one of them could?
 And those that failed, would you label them as being less smarter than you?

-I see people deride others as being thick, dumb or just plain stupid if they don’t know how to do , in some eyes, simple tasks.
+I see people deride others as being thick, dumb or just plain stupid if they don’t know how to do , in some people’s eyes, a simple task.
 It may be simple to you, but to them it could be a complete mystery.
 It doesn’t mean they are a lesser person than you.

 I’ve learned to never judge a book by it’s cover, instead, I like to find out what’s inside first then form an opinion.